nostrumbiodiscovery/pele_platform/docs/build_docs/source/documentation/index.rst

-All Parameters
+Input Flags
 ######################

-Compulsory flags Adaptive
+Compulsory flags PELE
 --------------------------------

 - **system**: Path to the input pdb file cointaining ligand and receptor in your desired initial conformation (except for a global exploration)